kylecorry31/Trail-Sense/README.md

 - Location (fine, background): Used for beacon navigation, True North, barometer altitude correction (in background), and sun/moon rise/set times

-# Debug features (only available on debug APKs / builds via Android Studio)
+# Debug features
+Only available on debug APKs / builds via Android Studio
 - Weather tool's barometer chart shows unsmoothed readings in background
 - Barometer calibration allows viewing the mean-calibrated "sea level" readings in the background
 - Weather history, elevation history, and path elevations are logged to the files/debug folder in Trail Sense data as CSV files